-2.Scoot the pasta to the side in the container if you only have a one-compartment container like I did here.
-Then pour in 1/3 of your pasta sauce beside the pasta.
-The sides of the pasta and sauce can touch a little, but it’s best that they remain separate for the most part.
+Step Two: Push the pasta to the side in the container if you only have a one-compartment container.
+Pour in ⅓ of your pasta sauce beside the pasta.
+The sides of the pasta and sauce can touch a little, but it’s best that they remain separate for freezing.

 When reheating, remove foil and place the container in the microwave for three minutes.
 Stir everything together, then microwave for another 60 to 90 seconds or until thoroughly cooked.

 Initially, when I made the batch I pictured above, I made my own veggie mix and sautéed them in a pan.
 I decided to just include frozen veggies into this recipe for you guys because the extra work really just wasn’t worth it.

 Don’t overcook the pasta where it’s mushy.
 Make sure you just get it to the al dente phase or when it freezes, defrosts and heats up, it will get too soft.

 Use leftover pasta sauce whenever you can to make one or two of these whenever there are stray leftovers.
 The same idea goes when you are going through a Pantry Inventory.
 Pull out all of those partial boxes, boil them and make a couple of these.
 If you don’t have everything for it, no worries.
 Pick up the tomatoes or frozen veggies when you hit the store next time.
 Then pull the partial lean cuisines out and finish them up.

 When I do a cost breakdown for you, I always source Walmart.com as most of us have access to Walmart vs me choosing prices at a grocery store you have never heard of.
 It puts us all on even playing field when trying to compare prices and plan our meals.